DJCEL/VirtualDJ-NetworkControlPlugin-Examples/README.md

 # VirtualDJ-NetworkControl-Examples
 HTML examples to be used with the VirtualDJ plugin Network Control

-Manual of the plugin is available here: https://virtualdj.com/wiki/NetworkControlPlugin
+Manual of the VirtualDJ plugin is available here: https://virtualdj.com/wiki/NetworkControlPlugin